2800 - 30th Ave.

 Saturday Adult Book Club

 Vernon Branch invites you to read the suggested titles and to join us for a lively, facilitated discussion of the featured title.
 The book club is open to all interested adults and preregistration is not required.
-Held the fourth Saturday of every month from 10:30 - 11:30 am in the library's community room.
+Held the thrid and fourth Saturday of every month from 10:30 - 11:30 am in the library's upstairs community room.
+Both meetings are the same discussion, so you can choose to attend either.
 Thank you to the Vernon Friends of the Library for their support of the Adult Book Club.

 Please note: Many titles are also available in ebook and audiobook formats in the ORL catalogue.